-Most of the 1918 Spanish flu chronicles say the pandemic officially ended in the summer of 1919, when a third wave of respiratory disease finally subsided, having killed at least 50 million people worldwide.
+Most accounts of the 1918 Spanish flu say the pandemic officially ended in the summer of 1919, when a third wave of respiratory disease finally subsided, having killed at least 50 million people worldwide.

 The fourth wave

 It's true, never before do we have every reason to be optimistic.
 First, why Omicron cases are decreasing in much of the world.
-Second, in the most affected countries (including mine, Italy) almost the entire population is now cured or vaccinated, and has a stronger "immune baggage" than in 2019.
+Second, in the most affected countries (including mine, Italy) almost the entire population has now recovered or vaccinated, and has a stronger "immune baggage" than in 2019.
 Third, although Omicron is extraordinarily adept at infecting the upper respiratory tract (which makes it more transmissible) seems less good at infecting the lungs than previous variants.

 Yet, after two years of struggle, the dangers that come with it Omicron today they are overconfidence, indifference and tiredness.